seredomi/barracks-scanner/README.md

 # barracks scanner
 ![demo](https://github.com/seredomi/barracks-scanner/assets/100106089/4e9a5150-616c-4a47-b062-a8ae44f5fcaa)
 <br /> <br />
-rebuilding this program of mine as a webapp
+rebuilding this program of mine as a Rust + Typescript webapp

 ## i'm doing this for several reasons ...
 ... but mainly, my commander asked me when i could demo it, and i told him to give me 6 weeks, so i need to accelerate development